 The 1870 US Federal Census finds John Ballard, Anna Ballard and Lucy Ballard residing at Cadiz, Ohio on 9 June 1870.6 The 1880 US Federal Census lists John Ballard, age 40; Annie, Age 33; Lucy A., age 10, Hannah J., age 8; and Robert F., age 6.7 The 1900 Federal Census identifies John William Ballard and his family residing at Cadiz, Ohio: John William, born December 1847, age 52, Annie M., his wife, born February 1850, age 50; their daughters Nettie L., born March 1870, age 29 (a hotel cook); Alice M., born September 1880, age 19 (a hotel waiter); and son John E., born November 1883, age 16 (at school).
 All could read and write.8

 John William Ballard died 19 September 1907 at Cadiz, Harrison county, Ohio.
+He is interred at Cadiz Union Cemetery, along with his son Robert Flournoy Ballard (a grave marker gives his year of birth as 1848).
 On 20 April 1910, the 1910 US Federal Census places his widow Anna Ballard, age 57; and two of their children, Genie, age 30; and John, age 12 in Cleveland, Ohio.9 Anna Maria Smith died 11 December 1916, and is interred at Lake View Cemetery, Cleveland, Ohio.11

 The children of John William Ballard and Anna Maria Smith were:

 Hannah J., born c.
 1873, appears in the 1880 US Federal Census as an eight year old child.
-She has not been found in any other record, except a marriage record showing that she married in Harrison county, Ohio on 20 July 1899 Alexander J. Jones, who was born in 1857, the son of Joseph Jones and Temperance Reed.13 She is not named in William Henry Ballard’s genealogical Narrative, nor is she named in John Ezra Ballard’s death notice of 17 January 1944, which suggests she died between 1899 and 1944.14
+She has not been found in any other record, except a marriage record showing that she married in Harrison county, Ohio on 20 July 1899 Alexander J. Jones, who was born in 1857, the son of Joseph Jones and Temperance Reed.13 She is not named in William Henry Ballard’s genealogical Narrative, nor is she named as an heir in her mother’s probate records of 1916.
+Neither is she is named in John Ezra Ballard’s death notice of 17 January 1944.14

 Robert Flournoy, born 27 August 1874,15 he appears in the 1880 Federal Census with his parents and sisters Lucy and Hannah; his enumeration from the 1900 Federal Census has not been found.
-In 1910 and 1920 he is head of household and married 3 August 1787 Lulu May McGinnis,16 who was born c.
-1878, and second Estella ________.
+In 1910 and 1920 he is head of household and married 3 August 1897 Lulu May McGinnis,16 who was born c.
+1878 and died 1930 (interred at Cadiz Union Cemetery), and second Estella ________.
 By 1930, all the children had left home.17 A graduate of Wilberforce University, Wilberforce, Ohio, he was a public school teacher; in 1918, he was employed by the Cadiz School Board, and by 1930, he is identified in the Census as a school principal.
 In 1933 he was still living in Cadiz, Ohio, and died 1 April 1938 in Cleveland, Ohio.18 Their children were: 1.
 Heloise/Ellina (born c.
 1899); 2.
 Pauline (born c.
 1901); 3.
 Robert (born c.
 1905; possibly the Robert Ballard listed in the Social Security Death Index born 5 December 1904, died 6 July 1993 in Cadiz, Ohio).19

 Alice M., born September 1880, married Eugene Schaeffer, who was born in Huntington, West Virginia and resided in Cleveland, Ohio, at 2260 East 83rd Street c.
 1930; she was living 20 January 1944.
 In 1920 Eugene Schaeffer was employed as a night watchman, and in 1930 as a waiter in a club.20 Their children were: 1.
 Ilene Schaeffer (born c.
 1909); 2.
 Eugene Schaeffer (born 8 January 1912, died 31 December 1927);21 3.
 Thomas Ellsworth Schaeffer (born c.
 1917); 4.
 Catherine Schaeffer (born c.
 1919).